 - Side-Breathing: These units have the air intake and exhaust vents on the side.
 If you decide to go with one of these, make sure it can be installed with plenty of room on the side where the vents are located.

 Some models are available with one or more specialty options.
 HACCP record keeping can monitor the temperature of the unit over time, which can help prevent the development of foodborne illness and keep your establishment compliant with government health regulations.
 ADA compliant models have shorter legs than regular models, which means they can be used by an individual in a wheelchair.
-Some models are available with a backsplash that will keep things from falling behind the unit.
+Some worktop refrigerators have backsplashes that keep things from falling behind the unit, and prevent splashes and spills from marring adjoining surfaces.
 Similarly, a marine edges can contain spills, keeping liquids off the floor.

 Cleaning and Maintenance

-These models need to be cleaned regularly.
-If they’re operating in a greasy environment, such as in the kitchen line, the exterior should be wiped down with a wet towel every night.
+Your refrigerated work table will need to be cleaned regularly.
+If it's operating in a greasy environment, such as in the cook line, the exterior should be wiped down with a wet towel every night.
 Pay close attention to the air intake and exhaust vents, making sure that dust does not accumulate in front of them.
 It is recommended you clean the door gasket on your models at least once a month.
 Lemon juice can serve as a cleaner and a lubricant, killing bacteria and preventing the gasket from drying and cracking.
 Every so often, clean the filters, coils, and fins.
-Debris can accumulate on them, causing the unit to work harder, which can increase your energy bill and eventually cause a breakdown.
+Debris can accumulate on them, causing the refrigeration system to work harder, which can increase your energy bill and eventually cause a breakdown.